pdjr-signalk-plugins/ais-reporter/README.md

 ## Plugin configuration

-Configuration of the plugin is simple with much flexibility of approach.
-However, Signal K's dashboard plugin configuration interface translates this flexibility into complexity making it easier to discuss configuration in terms of the plugins's JSON configuration file.
+It is easier to discuss plugin configuration in the context of the plugin configuration JSON file.

-Once you understand the JSON structure, you should be able to navigate the plugin's configuration interface in the Signal K's dashboard with ease.
+Once you understand the JSON structure, you should be able to navigate the plugin's configuration interface in the Signal K dashboard.

 ### A minimal configuration